grz0zrg/fsynth/documentation/mk/docs/tutorials/midi.md

 *You must have a WebMIDI supported browser (such as Chrome or Opera) to use Fragment MIDI inputs.*

-Fragment support MIDI inputs, it has built-in support for MIDI **keyboards** and **controllers**.
+Fragment support MIDI inputs, it has built-in support for MIDI **keyboards** (see OSC for controllers).

+Fragment has complete support for *Multidimensional Polyphonic Expression* aka MPE which apply to a new class of controllers like the LinnStrument, Eigenharp and Roli RISE/SeaBoard allowing full per-note expressive support.

 Once your MIDI keyboard is plugged in, it can be found and enabled in the Fragment MIDI devices dialog.

-The MIDI data of the keyboard will now be available in a pre-defined **vec4 array** named **keyboard**, the array length is the actual polyphony capability of Fragment, the array contain a series of vec4 items, a vec4 item contain
+The MIDI data of the keyboard will now be available in a pre-defined **vec4 array** named **keyboard**, the array length * 2 is the actual polyphony capability of Fragment, the array contain a series of vec4 items, a note is constitued by two vec4 items which contain

-- the note-on frequency
+- the note frequency
 - the note velocity
 - the elapsed time since the key was pressed
 - the MIDI channel
+- the pitch bend
+- the timbre (CC74)
+- the pressure (aftertouch)

+All values except frequency/time/channel are normalized to a 0.0-1.0 range.

 There is no notions of *note-off* in Fragment, a note-off is simply an item filled with 0 inside the array.